I was diagnosed at the age of 3 or 4 years with asthma, which is an allergic reaction to

 hours.
 The exhibited symptoms may change from one episode to another, or may show a long term, slow

 change from one set of symptoms to a different combination.
-Unfortunately, you, as a Nurse, are
+You are likely to encounter a lot of

 estimated 2% of adults in the U.S. population have true food allergies.
 The difference is still